- Study mode and duration: Part-time

 This module aims to strengthen students’ knowledge of pedagogy, pedagogical approaches and key subject knowledge in relation to health and wellbeing, literacy and numeracy.
 Consideration will be given to the way that subject knowledge, curriculum and child’s own experiences and interest’s influence how professionals lead pedagogy and curriculum whilst remaining true to the voice of the child.
 This module builds on course expectations that participants will critically analyse current practice in light of new and growing evidence from theory and policy.

 This module will draw on relevant theories to strengthen students’ knowledge of pedagogy, pedagogical approaches and key subject knowledge in relation to health & wellbeing, literacy and numeracy.
 Consideration will be given to the way that subject knowledge, curriculum and child’s own experiences and interest’s influences how professionals lead pedagogy and curriculum whilst remaining true to the voice of the child.

 While this module links to previous modules in the degree on leadership and management of quality and pedagogy, it is distinctive in its focus upon the leader’s self-management within the childhood practice sector.
 They will look at theory and practice of interpersonal and self-management skills that they require to fulfil a management role effectively.
 The module will also build upon personal development review practice commenced in Year 1 to reflect on their growing professional impact over the degree.

 Learning & teaching

-- a blend of e-learning, using a virtual learning environment and group instruction (hons year)
+- a blend of e-learning, using a virtual learning environment

 A multidisciplinary lecturing team provides expertise in the design and delivery of the course, ensuring specialist teaching in each module.
 Individual student support is also available from named members of the team.